apache/mxnet/example/distributed_training/README.md

 - `-n 2` specifies the number of workers that must be launched
 - `-s 2` specifies the number of parameter servers that must be launched.
-- `--sync-dst-dir` specifies a destination location where the contents of the current directory with be rsync'd
+- `--sync-dst-dir` specifies a destination location where the contents of the current directory will be rsync'd
-- `--launcher ssh` tells `launch.py` to use ssh to login to each machine in the cluster and launch processes.
+- `--launcher ssh` tells `launch.py` to use ssh to login on each machine in the cluster and launch processes.
 - `"python /home/ubuntu/dist/dist.py"` is the command that will get executed in each of the launched processes.
 - Finally, `-H hosts` specifies the list of hosts in the cluster to be used for distributed training.